 - Dressing.
 You can lighten up the dressing by using plain greek yogurt instead of sour cream (or even light sour cream).
-A cilantro lime dressing would also taste great, as well as ranch mixed with a little salsa.
-Yum!
+A cilantro lime dressing would also taste great, as well as avocado lime dressing or salsa ranch.

 - Protein.
 For extra protein, try adding shredded chicken or taco meat.

 - Corn.
 You can use fresh corn instead of canned if preferred.
 Grilled corn in the summer adds amazing flavor.
 You can also easily cook corn on the cob in the microwave in just a few quick minutes.

 - Tortilla strips.
 Store bought work great too, or even crushed tortilla chips for more crunch.